-Global National State Local Sustainable Development Goals formed by Member States of the United Nations: SDG 02 aims to 'End hunger, achieve food security, and improve nutrition and promote sustainable agriculture'.
-Milan Urban Food Policy Pact 2015, signed by 174 cities across the world including Melbourne.
-The Pact commits signatories to 'work to develop sustainable food systems that are inclusive, resilient, safe and diverse There are also a range of global networks with explicit focus on urban and regional food policy including the WHO Healthy Cities Project, The Australia Department of Health's COAG Health Council identified an urgent need to limit the impact of unhealthy food and drinks on children.
-Ministers agreed to actions that limit the impact of unhealthy food and drinks on children and to consult with Ministers in other portfolios to collaboratively develop joint approaches that could be implemented in 2017.
-Federal Policy, including the current government's \$4billion Agriculture White Paper and associated investments, impact our local food system in a range of ways including investment in transport and water infrastructure, the The Victorian Public Health and Wellbeing Plan 2015-19 identifies "Healthy Eating and Active Living" as a key strategic direction The Victorian Public Health and Wellbeing Outcomes Framework provides an approach to monitoring and reporting progress against collective efforts to achieve better health and wellbeing.
-A range of other policies and plans at a State Government level directly influence our local food system including: Plan Melbourne Agriculture Victoria Strategy 2017-2027 Food and Fibre Sector Strategy 2016-2025 The Cardinia Shire Council Plan Cardinia Shire's Liveability Plan Cardinia Planning Scheme A number of other Council policies and plans integrate with the Community Food Strategy: Access and Inclusion Policy Arts and Culture Policy Aspirational Energy Transition Plan Investment Attraction Framework Tourism Strategy Cultural Diversity Policy Food Security Principles Integrated Water Management Plan
+G lobal National State Local • Sustainable Development Goals formed by Member States of the United Nations: SDG 02 aims to 'End hunger, achieve food security, and improve nutrition and promote sustainable agriculture'.
+Health's COAG Health Council identified an urgent need to limit the impact of unhealthy food and drinks on children.
+Ministers agreed to actions that limit the impact of unhealthy food and drinks on children and The Victorian Public Health and Wellbeing Plan 2015-19 identifies "Healthy Eating and Active Living" as a key strategic direction The Victorian Public Health and Wellbeing Outcomes Framework provides an The Cardinia Shire Council Plan Cardinia Shire's Liveability Plan Cardinia Planning Scheme A number of other Council policies and plans integrate with the Community Food Strategy: • Milan Urban Food Policy Pact 2015, signed by 174 cities across the world including Melbourne.
+The Pact commits signatories to 'work to develop sustainable food systems that are inclusive, resilient, safe and diverse Federal Policy, including the current government's \$4billion Agriculture White approach to monitoring and reporting progress against collective efforts to achieve better health and wellbeing.
+A range of other policies and plans at a State Government level directly influence our local food system including: Access and Inclusion Policy Arts and Culture Policy Aspirational Energy Transition Plan Investment Attraction Framework Tourism Strategy • There are also a range of global networks with explicit focus on urban and regional food policy including the WHO Healthy Cities Project, Plan Melbourne Agriculture Victoria Strategy 2017-2027 Food and Fibre Sector Strategy 2016-2025 Cultural Diversity Policy Food Security Principles Integrated Water Management Plan

 100 Resilient Cities, the CITYFOOD network, the City- Region Food Systems and the C40 Food Systems Network.
-8 National Broadband Network and measures to strengthen drought and risk management for our primary producers. accompanied by the Agricultural Infrastructure and Jobs Fund and Food Source Victoria Program Nature Strip Policy Precinct Structure Plans Reconciliation Action Plan Waste and Resource Current policy includes \$500 million National Water Infrastructure Fund, \$2.5 billion concessional loan program for farmers and \$190 million for rural research and development.
-Recovery Strategy
+National Broadband Network and measures to strengthen drought and risk management for our primary producers.
+Current policy includes \$500 million National Water Infrastructure Fund, \$2.5 billion concessional Ioan program for formers and accompanied by the Agricultural Infrastructure and Jobs Fund and Food Source Victoria Program Nature Strip Policy Precinct Structure Plans Reconciliation Action Plan Waste and Resource Recovery Strategy Westernport Green Wedge Management Plan program for farmers and \$190 million for rural research and development.

-8 IPES Food 2017.
+IPES Food 2017.